Villhellm/custom-sidebar/README.md

 This is an extra module for [Home Assistant Frontend](https://www.home-assistant.io/integrations/frontend/#extra_module_url) on [Home Assistant](https://www.home-assistant.io/)

-This plugin allows you to rearrange items in the Home Assistant sidebar.
+This plugin allows you to rearrange, hide, and add items in the Home Assistant sidebar.
 (Overview, Map, History, etc)

 Before                     |           After
 :-------------------------:|:-------------------------: